Posts tagged ‘bladder cancer’

 Querido simply couldn’t accept that collecting his urine externally was his only option.
 The Thousand Oaks resident and his wife decided to get a second opinion at City of Hope.
 There, they learned there was indeed another choice: an artificial bladder, called a neobladder, built by specialists at City of Hope. » Continue Reading

-Christine Crews thought she had a bladder infection she just couldn’t shake.
-Turns out, the Memphis, Tenn., resident had been living with bladder cancer for 15 years.
+Christine Crews thought she had a bladder infection.
+Turns out, the Memphis, Tenn., resident had bladder cancer.
+For 15 years, she fought it with chemotherapy and occasional tumor removals.

-A surgeon recommended invasive surgery, but Crews wasn’t comfortable with that recommendation; she wanted other options.
+When the cancer spread to 80% of her bladder, she was told she would need to have her entire bladder removed.
+She got a second opinion.
+And another.
+Crews wasn’t comfortable with any of the recommendations; she wanted other options.
 When a urologist friend recommended she call City of Hope, she did.

 “They actually listened to what I wanted from the surgery,” Crews said.
 “They were able to give me options that other hospitals were not able to give me.”